9 Tips to correctly setup your study chair and desk in your home office

-The world is changing, and it’s changing fast!
+The world is changing.....fast!
 The way we work and study at home in the twenty first century has changed, especially in light of the COVID pandemic.
 Gone are the days of using your dining room chairs and table as a study desk, or even worse, your couch.
+What are the 10 important features of a good home office chair?
 The demands and opportunities of the modern world have led many people to rethink how they and their family are working and studying at home.
 Studies done on working professionals and university students have shown the adverse effects that incorrect sitting can have on your body.
 The consequences of sitting on the wrong chair include, but are not limited to:

 How to set up your study desk and chair for productivity and ergonomics

-When it comes to working or studying at home, these good ergonomic principles are often abandoned, which is unfortunate considering the number of hours we now spend at home.
-Having a suitable chair, study desk or table and the correct home office setup, is essential.
+When it comes to working or studying at home, these good ergonomic principles are often abandoned, which is unfortunate considering the number of hours we now spend at our home desk.
+5 Tips for working from your home office during COVID-19.
+Having a suitable chair, study desk or table and the perfect home office setup, is essential.

 According to a study in 2018, a staggering 74% of university students experience lower back pain.